Adam Haseley Player Props: White Sox vs. Royals

 Adam Haseley At The Plate

-- In three of 13 games this year (23.1%), Haseley has reached base safely via hit, and that includes multiple hits twice.
+- This season, Haseley has tallied at least one hit in four of 15 games (26.7%), and had multiple hits twice.

-- He has not hit a long ball in his 13 games this season.
+- He has not gone deep in his 15 games this year.

-- Haseley has driven in a run twice this year, but just one in each of those games.
+- Haseley has driven in a run twice this season, but just one in each of those games.

 - He has scored a run in two games this season, and had multiple runs in one of those games.